Food and Beverage Industry Trends

 Customers will be able to order a serving of fried chicken while receiving a consultation from one of the brand’s advisors. – Cosmetics Business

 Cafe and Restaurant Interior Design

-It seems 2019/20 is set to be a year of community spaces, adventurous cuisine experiences, unusual collaborations and exciting advancements in food technology.
+We’re seeing community spaces, adventurous cuisine experiences, unusual collaborations and exciting advancements in food technology.